AlttiRi/py-hello-world/README.md

 With it the program logs package's and function's calls.
 It almost makes no sense, but it's only just an example usage of command line arguments.

+Also, it uses [termcolor](https://pypi.org/project/termcolor/) as a dependency to make this example more practical.
+This extrernal lib just makes the console output colored.

 ### Installation